-Originally from Ireland, Joe Tighe is a Registered Psychologist and founder of Irish community development NGO, Cultúr – Celebrating Diversity.
-He is almost Australian now, and spent seven years working in mental health with a diverse client group in the Kimberley region of northwest Western Australia.
-Approached by Aboriginal parents to help tackle the plague of youth suicides in the region, Joe co-founded the award-winning Alive & Kicking Goals! suicide prevention project in 2008; a peer-education initiative for Aboriginal and Torres Strait Islander youth.
-His areas of interest include community-owned suicide prevention, peer-education, stigma reduction, empowerment and e-health.
-Joe is also interested in creative approaches to healthcare and innovative models to engage those in need.
+Joe is a psychologist and founder of Irish community development NGO, Cultúr – Celebrating Diversity.
+Joe is almost Australian now, and spent seven years working in social and emotional wellbeing in Rubibi/Broome in the Kimberley region of Western Australia.
+In collaboration with Aboriginal and Torres Strait Islander parents and youth to help tackle the plague of youth suicides in the region, Joe co-founded the award-winning Alive & Kicking Goals! suicide prevention project in 2008; a peer-education initiative for Aboriginal and Torres Strait Islander youth.
+Joe now works at the Australian Human Rights Commission on the Close the Gap Campaign and completed his PhD on the Ibobbly app a world-first for evidence-based suicide prevention via apps.
+His areas of interest include community-owned suicide prevention, stigma reduction, peer-education, and technology for health.

 Dr Felicity Waters, MBBS, FRANZCP, Cert of Child and Adolescent Psychiatry

 Child and Adolescent Psychiatrist